DataWanderers/find-a-similar-pro-cyclist/README.md

 The tool is a **Python Dash app**.
 It is my first, and I just started with the official [tutorial](https://dash.plotly.com/installation), and then modified along until I reached my desired outcome.
 My development environment was PyCharm.

 It is made available on a free [Heroku](https://www.heroku.com/) server.
-I followed these [steps](https://www.angela1c.com/posts/2021/09/deploying-dash-apps-to-heroku/).
+I followed these [steps](https://www.angela1c.com/posts/2021/09/deploying-dash-apps-to-heroku/), but had to do some obligatory troubleshooting to get it up and running.

 Not going to lie, the app *is* pretty ugly.
 I didn't bother to make it look nicer.
 Functionality first!
 To make it prettier, [this](https://dash-bootstrap-components.opensource.faculty.ai) would be a good resource I think.